bt3gl/building_blog/content/aws.md

 Some time ago I had to implement an end-to-end application to perform some manipulations (with [FFMPEG](https://ffmpeg.org/)) on surf video clips that were available in some cloud storage resource (say, [S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/dev/UsingBucket.html)).

 The app I wrote was a Python software running in [AWS Lambda](https://aws.amazon.com/lambda/), which would be triggered by messages from an [SQS](https://aws.amazon.com/sqs/) queue.
-The function would then retrieve some specific clip, trim and edit it, and then it would 1) save the new clips to a destination bucket, 2) add their metadata to a [MongoDB](https://www.mongodb.com/) database, and 3) send a notification to a topic in an [SNS](https://aws.amazon.com/sns/) service, so that the front end bit could pick it up.
+The function would then retrieve some specific clip, trim and edit it, and then it would 1) save the new clips to a destination bucket, 2) add their metadata to a [MongoDB](https://www.mongodb.com/) database, and 3) send a notification to a [SNS](https://aws.amazon.com/sns/) topic, so that the front end bit could pick it up.

 [Lambda functions](https://en.wikipedia.org/wiki/Anonymous_function) are fantastic because they abstract several layers in your design (e.g., serverless, anonymous), and they are super easy to set up.
 But I am getting ahead myself, let's talk a little more about high-level system design!